Totchinuko/apiconan.totchinuko.fr/patches/hud.2.1.x.md

 ## 2.1.15
 - Added compass an independent hud widget.
 It will only be displayed when having the item in your inventory and doesn't require permissions to use outside of that.

+## 2.1.16
+- Fixed the minimap overlaying everything
+- Removing the +/- button from the minimap as the chat back panel catch clicks on those all the time.